Manage Two-Step Verification in MyLVHN

 Two-step verification is similar to two-factor authentication or multifactor authentication used by online banking services and other online services where sensitive personal information is kept.
 LVHN is enabling two-step verification to help you further protect your personal health information.

-No, you are not required to use two-step verification, though it is highly encouraged as an additional way to help protect your health information.
+Yes, you are required to use two-step verification to help protect your health information.